YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 [`ctyp`](../../Installation/ocanren/camlp5/pa_ocanren.ml#L290)).
 An _entry_ is a  (vertical
-bar separated) list of _levels_ (with a pair of enclosing square brackets); a _level_ is a (vertical bar separated) list of _rules_ (with a pair of enclosing square brackets); a (non-empty) _rule_ is a (semicolon separated) list of "psymbols" (collectively acting as a pattern) followed by an optional semantic action that produces an abstract syntax tree (AST).
+bar separated) list of _levels_ (with a pair of enclosing square brackets); a _level_ is a (vertical bar separated) list of _rules_ (with a pair of enclosing square brackets); a (non-empty) _rule_ is a (semicolon separated) list of "psymbols" (collectively acting as a pattern) followed by an optional semantic action that produces an abstract syntax tree (or AST, of any string that matches the pattern specified by the psymbols).
 The details on syntax and semantics of EXTEND statements can be found in the
 [Extensible Grammars](https://camlp5.github.io/doc/htmlc/grammars.html#a:Syntax-of-the-EXTEND-statement) section
 of the Camlp5 Manual.
 Besides the EXTEND statement our formula parser has some auxiliary functions such as [`decapitalize`](../../Installation/ocanren/camlp5/pa_ocanren.ml#L46),